 No, this is terrible advice.
 People sometimes recommend Pliolite paint because they don’t know what it is but it sounds good.

-Firstly, premium brands of regular masonry paint can be mixed to match virtually any colour so I can’t understand why 3 different companies are unaware of this?
+Firstly, premium brands of regular masonry paint can be mixed to match virtually any colour so I can’t understand why three different building companies are unaware of this?

 Secondly, if matching the existing colour is proving to be a problem then you are entitled to insist that the entire wall is repainted in a colour of your choosing so that the damage is no longer visible.